Upton Park, London: Governance

+Geography

 Many shops in the area cater for east London's large Asian community.
 Queens Road Market is a covered food and clothing market on Queens Road, off Green Street near the tube station.
 It was formerly a large open-air street market until the current structure was built in the 1980s.

 Priory Park

 Upton Park also contains a green space, Priory Park 51°32′6.26″N 0°2′31.1″E, extending from the north east corner of the Boleyn Ground.